The coarse Baum-Connes conjecture for certain relative expanders: The coarse Baum--Connes conjecture

-It is obvious that when $f:X\rightarrow X$ is the identity map, the isometry $V$ can be chosen as a unitary.
-Thus we have that the definition of $\mathbb{C}[X]$ is independent of the choice of $H_X$ up to $*$-isomorphisms.
+When $f:Z\rightarrow Z$ is the identity map, the isometry $V$ can be chosen as a unitary.
+It follows that the definition of $\mathbb{C}[Z; H_Z]$ does not depend on the choice of $H_{Z}$ up to $*$-isomorphisms.
+Thus, we also denote by $\mathbb{C}[Z]$ and $C^*(Z)$ the algebraic Roe algebra and Roe algebra of a proper metric space $Z$, respectively.

 Accordingly, we obtain a homomorphism